How to Set Cell Borders and Alignment in Excel | IronXL

 • The display value of the cell is filled, not the underlying raw number.

 • Justify: Justified (flush left and right) horizontal alignment.
 Applies wrap text to the cell and ensures that each line aligns the first word with the left edge and the last word with the right edge of the cell (except for the last line).
+This is particularly useful for text-heavy cells containing paragraphs.

-• CenterSelection: Horizontally centers the content of the left-most cell to the center across multiple cells.
+• CenterSelection: Horizontally centers the content of the leftmost cell to the center across multiple cells.
 It visually appears similar to merging cells, but without actually merging them.
 Using this option helps prevent potential issues that may arise from merged cells.

 • Distributed: Each 'word' in each line of text inside the cell is evenly distributed across the cell's width, with flush right and left margins.
 If there is an indent value to apply, both the left and right sides of the cell are padded by the indent value.